Revue Starlight: Video games

-The next phase of the story, Arcada Arcadia, is written by Tatsuto Higuchi, the scriptwriter of the anime series, and remains ongoing.
+The next phase of the story, Arcana Arcadia, is written by Tatsuto Higuchi, the scriptwriter of the anime series, and remains ongoing.
 In Arcana Arcadia, the Stage Girls return to the underground theatre, performing in a new audition to inspire a future play yet to be written by Elle, and to compete for the yet-unknown leading role.
 At the same time, the Stage Girls are all cast in an original ensemble cast play for the Performance Festival, performing roles based on the Major Arcana, and become driven to outperform each other despite the lack of a leading role.
 Each part of the story debuted an original revue song.

 The game also launched time-limited cross-promotional events for franchises including Hatsune Miku, BanG Dream!, Love Live!
 Sunshine!!, Symphogear, Steins;Gate, Pacific League baseball, and Sakura Wars.
 Crossover characters from the Sakura Wars franchise were added to the game as playable Stage Girls.
+Both the global and Japanese versions of the game ended service on 30 September 2024 at 7:00 a.m.
+(UTC).

-A visual novel based on the series was announced in January 2023 and is currently in development by Frontwing.
-It is set to be released in Japan in 2023 for Nintendo Switch and Windows.
+A visual novel which serves as a sequel to Revue Starlight the Movie, titled Revue Starlight El Dorado (Shoujo☆Kageki Revue Starlight Butai Souzougeki Harukanaru El Dorado) was announced in January 2023, developed by Frontwing, with scenario written by Tatsuto Higuchi.
+It was released on 8 August 2024 in both English and Japanese for Nintendo Switch and Windows via Steam.